 The peaceful West Village neighborhood is famous for its historic brownstones and winding, tree-lined streets that are filled with cute cafes and highly-rated restaurants.
 The West Village was part of neighboring Greenwich Village until the 1980s, but now, it has transformed into its own unique neighborhood with its own attractions.
 Since the early 1900s, the area has attracted artists and writers, including Allen Ginsberg, Dylan Thomas, and Jack Kerouac.
 Now, the neighborhood is a favorite of many A-list celebrities.

-The lovely West Village neighborhood is bordered by the Hudson River to the West, 7th Avenue to the East, W. 14th Street to the North, and Houston Street to the South.
+South of Chelsea, the lovely West Village neighborhood is bordered by the Hudson River to the West, 7th Avenue to the East, W. 14th Street to the North, and Houston Street to the South.

 West Village Real Estate